vortex-exoplanet/VIP/readme.rst

   aforementioned instructions.

 - Why do I get a warning related to DS9/XPA when importing VIP?
   Please make sure you have DS9 and XPA in your system path.
-If this is not the case, VIP will import correctly but the class vipDS9 for controlling VIP won't be available.
+Try installing it with your system package management tool.

 - Why do I get, in linux, a matplotlib related error when importing VIP?
   (Matplotlib backend_wx and backend_wxagg require wxPython >=2.8)